RoyH11/farmers-market/README.md

 - 7/31 11:00 pm
     - implemented stand removal by index, added test cases for stand removal
     - beautified invalid user input feedback

+- 8/1 TODO:
+    - implement visit a stand functionality
+        - add produce to a stand
+        - remove produce from a stand
+    - implement search for produce functionality